puppetlabs-toy-chest/puppetlabs-translate/README.md

 ## Module description

 This module provides the `translate` function for Puppet.
 Wrapping a string in this function will mark it to be picked up by gettext and put into the .pot file for translation purposes.
 Currently, we are **only marking failures, errors, and warnings** in Puppet Supported modules.
-However, feel free to do what you like with your own.
+Feel free to do what you like with your own.

 ## Setup